 Our EV charging report, which measured the state of charging in early 2023, found that around two-thirds of charge points in Switzerland have a charging capacity between 11 and 22 kW.
 This larger share of ‘average’ chargers brings down the country’s average charging speed (30kW) to slightly below the European average (33kW).
 Switzerland also has a lower share of high power chargers (above 100kW) – a 6% share compared to the European average of 7%.
 Interestingly, the two regions with the highest number of high power chargers per capita (Ticino and Eastern Switzerland) are located in the southern, more mountainous areas – reflecting the heightened need for fast en-route charging here.

 When it comes to private charging infrastructure, Switzerland is lagging behind.
 The current vision is to increase the number of private charge points to two million by 2035.
 The current state of home charging is a factor that prevents many EV drivers from charging their vehicles at home, or more importantly, from buying an EV in the first place.
 One major reason is Switzerland’s comparatively low level of home ownership, as the majority of Swiss people live in rented apartments.
-As such, the expansion of private charging infrastructure is not a natural phenomenon: incentives, as well as planning and investment certaintly are urgently needed to be able to reach the goals set out for the Swiss e-mobility sector.
+As such, the expansion of private charging infrastructure is not a natural phenomenon: incentives, as well as planning and investment certainly are urgently needed to be able to reach the goals set out for the Swiss e-mobility sector.

 The need for a varied and widespread charging network